 4. Use a mix of materials for plant pots

 Use a mix of materials for plant pots, which suit your home and your décor.
 Display them in a mix of metallic holders for an on-trend look, glass for something timeless, and geometric, angled pots for a contemporary look.

 Succulents, cacti and orchids are very stylish and great throughout the winter, so consider ways to integrate them into your home.
 Line these easy-to-care for plants on a windowsill for an instant update to any room.

-6. Opt for an orchid
+6. Consider growing an orchid

 Minimal, unfussy plants like the orchid will give your home a contemporary feel and coordinate well with both modern and more classic styles.
 The beauty of the plant is that it won’t date or become out of vogue, simply learn how to tend and care for them to breathe new life into your interiors.

-7. Mix with materials
+7. Experiment with different materials

 Unusual materials mixed with plants and flowers can look stunning.
-Think about experimenting with fur, hessian and cork for creating plant pot décor that goes above and beyond the norm.
+Think about experimenting with fur, hessian and metal for creating plant pot décor that goes above and beyond the norm.
 Wire baskets and concrete planters add innovative texture to homes and are a great way to bring small amounts of these materials into your living space.

 9. Try out terrariums

-Terrariums are very easy to create yourself and the fun, geometric shaped planters can be found in places like Rockett St. George, West Elm and Rose and Grey.
+Terrariums are very easy to create yourself and the fun, geometric shaped planters can be found in places like Rockett St George, West Elm and Rose and Grey.
 Etsy and Not on the High Street also have a great selection, so there’s plenty of choice to suit everyone.